George Wayne Anderson: Capture of Fort McAllister

 General Sherman and his staff, along with the Signal Corps, observed the attack from Cheve's Rice Mill, about 3 miles from the fort.
-As they stood on the roof of the mill, nervously awaiting the assault to begin, a staff member remarked "George Anderson is in command, General, the flag will never be lowered.
+As they stood on the roof of the mill, waiting for the assault to commence, a staff member remarked, "George Anderson is in command, General, the flag will never be lowered.
 You will have to capture that fort."
 He knew Anderson from boyhood, and that he would not surrender, even with his forces outnumbered 25 to 1.

 Fort McAllister proved not only to be resilient, but its fall gave birth to some of the kindness and compassion that would ease reconciliation.
-After Union forces under General Hazen's 2nd Division attacked, the 47th and 70th Ohio, 90th and 111th Illinois overwhelmed the defenders.
+After Union forces under General Hazen's 2nd Division attacked, the 47th and 70th Ohio and the 90th and 110th Illinois overwhelmed the defenders.
 Attacking from all sides, as well as along the riverbank, the fight was over quickly.
 The battle ended after Confederate Captain Nicholas B. Clinch, engaged in ferocious hand-to-hand combat, was overwhelmed and subdued.